izard/RTBench/tools/src/baremetal/readme.txt

 boot linux with 128 MB memory hole, that will be used by baremetal environment: memmap=0x80M$0x18000000
 Tested with kernels up to 3.0.80, later kernel may have a bug with a memory hole allocation!
-(You will know if that is the case, the kernel will crash on boot)
+(You will know if that is the case, the kernel will crash on boot).
+Upd: tested, works on 3.9.5-301.fc19

 The baremetal tests offline cores 1-3, e.g.
 # echo 0>/sys/devices/system/cpu/cpu1/online